-- 1. For an order certifying that the action be maintained as a class action under Rule 23(b)(2), 23(b)(3), and/or Rule 23(c)(4) of the Federal Rules of Civil Procedure, that Plaintiff Murphy be designated the class representative on behalf of the Massachusetts Subclass, and that undersigned counsel be designated as class counsel. - 2.
-For an injunction putting a stop to the deceptive and misleading conduct described herein and ordering Defendants to correct their deceptive and misleading advertising and pricing practices. - 3.
-For an award of damages incurred as a result of Defendants' deceptive acts and unfair practices in an amount to be proven at trial. - 4.
-For an award of attorneys' fees incurred in connection with this action pursuant to Chapter 93A of the Massachusetts General Laws, or to the extent otherwise permitted by law. - 5.
-For an award of treble damages, or at a minimum, double damages, for
+1. For an order certifying that the action be maintained as a class action under Rule 23(b)(2), 23(b)(3), and/or Rule 23(c)(4) of the Federal Rules of Civil Procedure, that Plaintiff Murphy be designated the class representative on behalf of the Massachusetts Subclass, and that undersigned counsel be designated as class counsel.

+2. For an injunction putting a stop to the deceptive and misleading conduct described herein and ordering Defendants to correct their deceptive and misleading advertising and pricing practices.

+For an award of damages incurred as a result of Defendants' deceptive acts 3. and unfair practices in an amount to be proven at trial.

+25 For an award of attorneys' fees incurred in connection with this action 4.
+26 pursuant to Chapter 93A of the Massachusetts General Laws, or to the extent otherwise 27 permitted by law.

-- Defendants' willful or knowing violation of Chapter 93A of the Massachusetts General Laws. - 6.
-For pre and post judgment interest and costs of suit incurred herein. - 7.
-For such other and further relief as the Court may deem just and proper.
+5. For an award of treble damages, or at a minimum, double damages, for Defendants' willful or knowing violation of Chapter 93A of the Massachusetts General Laws.

+7. For such other and further relief as the Court may deem just and proper.